sisqodataclub/ml-ds/blogs/scripts.md

 "Right now, the world's two largest economies—the United States and China—are locked in a high-stakes trade war that's reshaping global economy.
-But what exactly is the U.S.–China trade war, and why does it matter to you?"
+But what exactly is the U.S.–China trade war, and why does it matter?"

 "Let’s break it down.